Easy Ways to Give

 Volunteer Fundraising Events

 In Illinois, one special neighborhood started selling small Christmas Trees – complete with three strings of white lights and a base.
-It started small, but now they sell more than 2,000 trees every year.
-It’s beautiful to drive through the neighborhoods with all the glowing trees.
-A how-to manual is available and the Brittany’s Trees team is happy to talk with anyone.
+It started small to honor Brittany Valene who died of LQT syndrome at the age of 8, but now they sell more than 2,000 trees every year.
+It’s beautiful to drive through the neighborhoods of Chicagoland with all the glowing trees.
+A how-to manual is available and the Brittany’s Trees team is happy to talk with anyone about starting this event in their neighborhood.

 Ryan Weidler Memorial Golf Tournament